 A reconstruction can be performed using tissue entirely from your lower abdomen at the time of mastectomy.
 This will require that you have enough tissue on your abdomen to make a breast large enough to match the opposite side.
 The nipple and areola are added at a second operation.
 The last option uses muscle that has been taken from the back to cover the STEP.
 Dr Friedlander will explain the techniques which are most appropriate based on your specific needs and situation.
 The risks and limitations of these procedures will be reviewed as well.
 There will be ample time to ask questions.
 Dr Friedlander’s staff will coordinate performing the reconstruction with the breast surgeon.

-Women of any age are entitled to look and feel whole after undergoing mastectomy.
 Breast reconstruction is covered by your insurance carrier.
 Symmetry procedures on the opposite side are also covered.
-Breast reconstruction for partial mastectomy (lumpectomy) may also be covered.
+Breast reconstruction for partial mastectomy (lumpectomy) may also be covered by insurance.

 The general risks of any surgery are scars, bleeding, infection, altered sensibility and persistent asymmetry.
 With breast reconstruction, there is the added risk of flap loss and the need for multiple surgeries.
 Dr. Friedlander will review all of the risks with you at the time of your consultation.